hamoudi8080/GMD/Post 2.md

 - Navigate through the park environment.
 - Navigate through the city environment.
 - Engage in combat with enemies encountered along the way.
-- Earn points for each successful kill.
+- Earn killing score for each successful kill.

 #### Game Progression: